yoctoproject/poky/documentation/ref-manual/variables.rst

       output (``software_packageVersion``).
 The default value for this variable is :term:`PV`.

+   :term:`SPDX_PACKAGE_URL`
+      Provides a place for the SPDX data creator to record the package URL string (``software_packageUrl``, in accordance with the Package URL specification) for a software Package.
+The default value of this variable is an empty string.

    :term:`SPDX_PRETTY`
       This option makes the SPDX output more human-readable, using identation and newlines, instead of the default output in a